Anti Bribery Policy

 Principle

-The Company prohibits its employees or associated persons from making or accepting any facilitation payments.
-These are payments made to Government officials for carrying out or speeding up routine procedures.
-They are more common overseas.
-Facilitation payments are distinct from an official, publicly available fast-track process.
-Facilitation payments, or offers of such payments, will constitute a criminal offence by both the individual concerned and the Company under the Bribery Act 2010, even where such payments are made or requested overseas.
+Facilitation payments, or offers of such payments, will constitute a criminal offence by both the individual concerned and our organisation, even where such payments are made or requested overseas.
 Employees and associated persons are required to act with greater vigilance when dealing with government procedures overseas.

 Procedure